 3. Kelp does not contain spirulina, chlorella or blue-green algae.
-These common algaes many “superfood” formulas appear to be somewhat toxic for human beings.
-They seem to build up in the liver, indicating they are not as compatible with human physiology, no matter what heath benefits they may offer.
+These common algaes are somewhat toxic for human beings.
+They build up in the liver, indicating they are not too compatible with human physiology, no matter what nutritional benefits they may offer.

 4. Kelp has much more iodine, and I find this is absolutely needed today.

 Why kelp and not other sea vegetables?
 Kelp is not the same as bladderwrack, Irish moss, dulse, nori, hiziki, wakame and many other sea vegetables, so do not confuse them.

 The main difference, for therapeutic purposes, is that the brands of kelp I recommend have lower levels of toxic metals and a much higher alginate content.
 The alginates in kelp help bind the mercury and other toxic metals found in all products from the sea.

 This is important because eating the other sea vegetables, as with eating much fish at all, will result in mercury and arsenic toxicity, unfortunately.
 I do not recommend the other sea vegetables, except for occasional use, and I do not recommend any fish or seafood except for 3-4 cans of sardines weekly for adults, due mainly to the mercury problem in all products from the sea.

 3. A MORE YANG FOOD AND FOOD SUPPLEMENT